discdiver/background-tasks/progressive-guide/README.md

 <http://127.0.0.1:4200/task-runs/task-run/3ae4ad3a-d679-4bb5-9e2f-230d281f52ee>

-Substitute in your UUID at the end of the URL.
+Substitute your UUID at the end of the URL.
 This UI navigation experience will be improved soon.

-Step 6: Start another instance of the task server
+Step 6: Start another instance of the task server.

 In another terminal run: